est31/cargo-udeps/README.md

 Find unused dependencies in Cargo.toml.

-One can compile and run cargo-udeps on the stable compiler.
+While compilation of this tool also works on Rust stable, it needs Rust nightly to actually run.
 As it includes `cargo` as a dependency, it will likely compile with the latest rustc release, as well as the one before it.

 ### Installation